Click Here to log on & view current camp photos.

 * Limited to first-time 2nd – 4th graders.

-** Due to their rugged nature, Wilderness Adventures are for girls ages 15 – 18 only.
+** Due to their rugged nature, Wilderness Trips are for girls ages 15 – 18 only.
 Please contact us for more information.
 In addition to the rate for this trip, there is a travel expenses fee of $500.00 USD and 13% Canadian Tax on tuition.

 Here are some of the common questions parents and campers have: